ccrosby1/cst-323/phonebook/docs/activity6.md

 ### 3. DevOps CI/CD Integration

+ 1. AWS CodePipeline was used since the app is on AWS Beanstalk

- 1. [Sceencast](www.google.com) of automadted build and deployment to AWS
+ 2. [Sceencast](www.google.com) of automated build and deployment to AWS.

- 2. What roles does Maven play when supporting CI/CD?
+ 3. What roles does Maven play when supporting CI/CD?

     - Maven manages dependencies, builds artifacts, and standardizes project structure, ensuring consistent builds across environments.

- 3. What role does a Source Control System play when supporting CI/CD?
+ 4. What role does a Source Control System play when supporting CI/CD?

     - Source control (e.g., Git) tracks code changes, supports collaboration, and triggers pipelines when new commits are pushed.

- 4. How did your chosen build pipeline tool support CI/CD?
+ 5. How did your chosen build pipeline tool support CI/CD?

     - AWS CodePipeline automated the build, test, and deployment stages, reducing manual effort and ensuring consistency.

- 5. Besides build and deployment, what are three other features that could be integrated into a build pipeline to support a robust CI/CD?
+ 6. Besides build and deployment, what are three other features that could be integrated into a build pipeline to support a robust CI/CD?

     - Automated testing suites -